dan-nagle/h2m/README.txt

 1. It can cause problems if an older version of Clang or LLVM is used with a newer version of the other.
 Check to make sure there is not a mismatch between versions if linker errors are seen.
+This advice only applies when Clang and LLVM were already available on the computer used.

 2. Multiple copies of some files exist within the LLVM/Clang build tree.
 Make sure, if manual paths are specified, that the directory